dylburger/noaa-ghcn-weather-data/README.md

 `curl -O` will save the file with the filename as it reads on the server (e.g. _2015.csv.gz_).

+After downloading the data, you'll want to `gunzip` it:

+    gunzip 2015.csv.gz

 ## Examining the data

 We saw roughly 34 million weather observations in 2015: